NandanDesai/NandanDesai/README.md

 - <a href="https://github.com/NandanDesai/BookShelf" target="_blank">**BookShelf**</a>: In this project, you'll get a detailed explanation of various concepts related to software design and security (including how to implement **authentication** and **authorization**).

-## My Projects

-Please visit [https://nandandesai.github.io/](https://nandandesai.github.io/) to get an overview of all of my projects!